GigaSpaces raises $12 million to accelerate AI workloads with in-memory computing

 InsightEdge powers analytics on streaming data enriched with historical context via a cloud-native, microservices-based architecture for cloud, on-premise, and hybrid environments.
 It supports multi-tiered storage across RAM, solid-state storage (SSD), storage-class memory, and persistent memory, and it ships with scalable frameworks like SQL and support for data lakes such as Hadoop, Amazon S3, Azure Blob Storage, and more.

-Lastly, GigaSpaces Cloud — GigaSpaces’ fully managed service hosted on Google Cloud Platform, Amazon Web Services, or Azure — offers a free deployment of InsightEdge with prebuilt apps, models, and business intelligence dashboards.
-Customers can take advantage of standard interfaces like rest APIs and Spark to deploy services, web apps, and more.
+Lastly, GigaSpaces Cloud — the company’s fully managed service hosted on Google Cloud Platform, Amazon Web Services, or Azure — offers a free deployment of InsightEdge with prebuilt apps, models, and business intelligence dashboards.
+Customers can take advantage of standard interfaces, like rest APIs and Spark, to deploy services, web apps, and more.

-The in-memory computing market is estimated to te worth $23.15 billion (up from $5.58 billion in 2015) according to Markets and Markets, and there’s plenty of competition to go around.
-Just this February, Hazelcast raised $50 million for its speedy in-memory compute services.
-And last year, managed AI startup H2O.ai raked in $72.5 million in part to further develop its in-memory compute offerings.
+The in-memory computing market is estimated to be worth $23.15 billion (up from $5.58 billion in 2015), according to Markets and Markets, and there’s plenty of competition to go around.
+In February, Hazelcast raised $50 million for its speedy in-memory compute services.
+And last year, managed AI startup H2O.ai raked in $72.5 million, in part to further develop its in-memory compute offerings.

-But GigaSpaces appears to be growing at a fast clip.
+But GigaSpaces appears to be growing at a rapid clip.
 Annual recurring revenue doubled in 2019 as its customer base — which now includes Bank of America, Morgan Stanley, BlueCross BlueShield, Charles Schwab, and UBS — tripled.
-And this year, as a result of exponential cloud adoption driven by the pandemic, GigaSpaces expects to see a “record” jump in revenue.
+This year, as a result of exponential cloud adoption driven by the pandemic, GigaSpaces expects to see a “record” jump in revenue.

 Fortissimo Capital led the investment in three-year-old, New York-based GigaSpaces, joined by existing investors Claridge Israel and BRM Group.
-It brings GigaSpaces’ total raised to $53 million following a $20 million series D in January 2016.
+The round brings GigaSpaces’ total raised to $53 million, following a $20 million series D in January 2016.